 Before you start building, one of the earliest planning steps is understanding which type of foundation best suits your site and project goals.
-Concrete slab foundations and raised foundations are both reliable options, but they’re typically used in different situations rather than as direct alternatives.
-Understanding how each foundation type is commonly applied helps homeowners, builders, and contractors plan more effectively, whether the project is a new home, an addition, or a renovation.
+This post explains how each foundation type is commonly used, helping homeowners, builders, and contractors plan more effectively for new homes, additions, or renovations.

 Concrete is one of the most widely used construction materials in Toronto and across Canada, valued for its strength, durability, and versatility.
 But there’s one crucial step after mixing and pouring that determines its performance: curing.
 This process ensures the concrete develops its full potential, and in this post, we’ll explain what it is, why it matters, and how it’s done.